ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 - Start: Start the selected Replication Object.
 - Stop: Stop the selected Replication Object.
 - Quick Start: Quick Start the selected Replication Object.
 This operation may cause the loss of not yet delivered data.
 Please refer to [Replication User's Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/Replication%20Manual.md) for details.
 - Sync: Sync the selected Replication Object.
-It is equivalent to performing ALTER REPLICATION ...
-SYNC ... statement.
+It is equivalent to performing ALTER REPLICATION  _replication_name_ SYNC statement.
 - Sync Only: Sync Only the selected Replication Object.
-It is equivalent to performing ALTER REPLICATION ...
-SYNC ONLY ... statement.
+It is equivalent to performing ALTER REPLICATION  _replication_name_ SYNC ONLY statement.
 - Drop: Drop the selected Replication Object, which is stopped.
 - Monitor: Open a monitor dialog for the selected Replication Object and the corresponding Replication Object.
 - Show DDL: Print the schema to generate the selected Replication Object and its related objects, such as table, index, and so on.